prog4biol/pfb2019/README.md

 | dict(d)  | Creates a dictionary. d must be a sequence of (key,value) tuples. |
 | repr()   | Makes a string representation of an object.
 Useful for finding out what kind (Class) of object you are dealing with. |

 ---

 ### [Link to Python 1 Problem Set](https://github.com/srobb1/pfb2017/blob/master/problemsets/problemsets/Python_01_problemset.md)

-\pagebreak

 -------

 ## Python 2

 ### Operators

-@sep These depend on the type of variable, so revisit the most relevant ones in subsequent sections include // floor division and % modulus

 #### Arthmetic Operators